pocketworks/appero-sdk-ios/README.md

 ```
 Appero.instance.start(
     apiKey: "your_api_key",
-    userId: "your_user_id"
+    clientId: "your_user_id"
 )
 ```

 You can then access the instance to access the SDK's functionality from anywhere in your app it makes sense.

-For example triggering the send feedback API can to be called as such
+For example triggering the send feedback API can to be called as such:

 ```
 Task {